Can fat or cellulite be removed on a specific body area with exercise?

 Looking for exercises to reduce cellulite/fat on a specific part of your body like your butt, thighs or stomach?

-Well, stop looking, because those exercises DO NOT EXIST.
+Well, stop looking, because those exercises DO-NOT-EXIST.
+They don’t.

-Forget what the tabloid newspaper, glossy magazine, Instagram post, exercise blog or YouTube vlog says.
-It’s all misinformation based on ignorance or just good, old, plain lying (sorry, I have to call it out as what it is: lying).
+Forget what the tabloid newspaper, glossy magazine, instagram post, exercise blog, youtube vlog or tiktok reel says.
+It’s all misinformation based on IGNORANCE - or just good, old, plain lying (sorry, I have to call it out as what it is: LYING).

 Very simply, it is physiologically impossible to reduce fat (including cellulite fat) from a SPECIFIC part of the body with exercise - any exercise.
-Of course, you can still reduce fat and cellulite with exercise, but throughout the body - NOT on a specific body part.
+Of course, you can still reduce fat and cellulite with exercise but throughout the body - NOT from a specific body part.

 This is because fat tissue (from where fat is released during exercise) and muscle tissue (where fat burning occurs during exercise) are completely separated with thick connective tissue between them.